PRP injection kit for hair loss treatment prepared on a tray in a clinic.

 If you’re considering PRP, you might be wondering what the appointment is like.
 It’s a straightforward and relatively quick in-office procedure, usually taking about an hour with minimal downtime.
 We prioritize your comfort from start to finish.
 The treatment involves a few simple phases: a quick blood draw, preparing your plasma, and applying it to your scalp to stimulate your hair follicles.
 Let’s walk through exactly what to expect during your session.

-Step 1: The Simple Blood Draw
+Step 1: The Quick and Easy Blood Draw

 The first step is just like a routine blood test.
 We’ll draw a small sample of blood from your arm—just enough to create your personalized PRP treatment.
 This sample is then placed in a centrifuge, which spins it at high speed to separate your blood into layers.
 This process allows us to isolate the “liquid gold”—your platelet-rich plasma.
 This concentrated plasma is packed with powerful growth factors, the key proteins that signal your cells to repair and regenerate.
 It’s this natural serum that we’ll use to help stimulate your hair follicles.

-Step 2: The Injection Process
+Step 2: The PRP Injection Process

 Once your PRP is prepared, we move on to the application.
 Using a very fine needle, we carefully inject the plasma into the areas of your scalp where hair is thinning, targeting the level of the hair follicles.
 Your comfort is our top priority, so we can apply a topical numbing cream to ensure the process is as painless as possible.
 Some treatments may also incorporate microneedling, which creates tiny micro-channels in the scalp to enhance PRP absorption and stimulate the skin’s natural healing response.

-Your Personalized Treatment Schedule
+Creating Your Personalized Treatment Schedule

 PRP for hair loss isn’t a one-time fix; it requires consistency to achieve and maintain the best results.
 Your exact plan will be tailored to your needs, but a typical schedule involves an initial series of treatments.
 Most clients start with one session a month for the first three to four months to kickstart the follicles.
 After that, you’ll move into a maintenance phase, with follow-up sessions typically scheduled every six months.
 This ongoing approach ensures your hair follicles continue to receive the support they need for sustained hair growth and lasting fullness.